jaswingumpella/codevision/README.md

 ## Backend (Spring Boot)

 The backend lives in [`backend/`](backend/).
-It exposes a synchronous `/analyze` endpoint that clones a Git repository, extracts build/class/API metadata, and records a snapshot in PostgreSQL.
-Companion endpoints return the stored data for the UI and integrations:
+It now exposes an asynchronous `/analyze` job queue: `POST /analyze` enqueues a background analysis (returning a job ID immediately) and `GET /analyze/{jobId}` lets clients poll progress until the job succeeds or fails.
+Once the job completes, companion endpoints return the stored data for the UI and integrations:

+- `GET /analyze/{jobId}` – fetch the latest status/timestamps/project ID for a queued analysis job.
 - `GET /project/{id}/overview` – the latest `ParsedDataResponse`.
 - `GET /project/{id}/api-endpoints` – the persisted API catalog (requires the API key when security is enabled).
 - `GET /project/{id}/db-analysis` – entities, repositories, and CRUD intent summaries captured during analysis.